louismullie/temp-data/markdown_final/dc8530aa-7d0f-46e7-ab5d-7ed6bf31aef6.md

 MRA versus ENaCi

 There were three studies comparing spironolactone (25 mg/day to mean 224 mg/day) with amiloride (10–40 mg/day) or triamterene monotherapy (mean dose 268 mg/day).
-The mean difference in SBP change between MRA (n = 87) and EnaCi (n = 90) was −0.9 mmHg (95% CI −9.0, 7.1) with considerable heterogeneity (I 2 = 77%, p = 0.01) (Fig. 4).
+The mean difference in SBP change between MRA (n = 87) and EnaCi (n = 90) was −0.9 mmHg (95% CI −9.0, 7.1) with considerable heterogeneity (I² = 77%, p = 0.01) (Fig. 4).
 Sensitivity analysis with the removal of the high risk of bias studies (N = 2) increased the mean difference in SBP (N = 1) to 5.2 mmHg (95% CI 0.8, 9.7) (Supplementary Table 7).

 Fig. 4
 Meta-analysis of blood pressure lowering effect with mineralocorticoid receptor antagonists (MRA) versus epithelial sodium channel inhibitors (ENaCi).

 A systolic blood pressure; B diastolic blood pressure.

-The mean difference in DBP change was 1.5 mmHg (95% CI −0.7,3.6) with low heterogeneity between studies (I 2 = 0%, p = 0.59) (Fig. 4).
+The mean difference in DBP change was 1.5 mmHg (95% CI −0.7,3.6) with low heterogeneity between studies (I² = 0%, p = 0.59) (Fig. 4).
 A sensitivity analysis with the removal of each study, high risk of bias studies (N = 2) and using different correlation coefficients (± 0.2) to calculate imputed SD did not reveal a difference in aggregated mean DBP (Supplementary Tables 7–8).
 The certainty of the evidence for the difference in SBP and DBP outcomes was rated very low and low respectively (Table 2).

 ---